All Episodes

 Even when they're shellacked, you don't see humiliation or embarrassment in the drive-by media.

-The minute they lose, they ratchet it up and go, okay, what are the Democrats going to have to do to win?
+Okay, what are the Democrats going to have to do to win?

 There is never credit for Reagan, never credit for Bush, never credit for victorious Republicans.

-You know, they came through Democrats failed to some some other thing.
+Democrats failed to some other thing.

-The the victory is is is never legitimate.
+Victory is never legitimate.

-It's because of some mistake Democrats made, and they start about uh trying to correct the mistakes, and the media helps them out with this.
+It's because of some mistake Democrats made, and they start about trying to correct the mistakes, and the media helps them out with this.

 You are not just lone voices appearing on this program.

-There are countless others, thousands, hundreds of thousands, who are sitting out there and throwing things at the radio, going, yeah, yeah, say it again, say it louder.
+There are countless others, thousands, hundreds of thousands, who are sitting out there and throwing things at the radio going, yeah, yeah, say it again, say it louder.

 They're just as irritated as you are.